-However, the UK government has made provision for a new overseas funds regime ("OFR") through the Financial Services Act 2021.
-When it comes into force, the new system will give the UK Treasury the ability to determine whether a third country jurisdiction and funds established in that jurisdiction are equivalent to a UK authorised fund (these are funds which have been approved by the FCA for marketing to retail investors in the UK).
+Under the Overseas Funds Regime ("OFR"), the UK Treasury has the ability to determine whether a third country jurisdiction and funds established in that jurisdiction are equivalent to a UK authorised fund (these are funds which have been approved by the FCA for marketing to retail investors in the UK).
 This will allow them to benefit from a simplified process to enable marketing to UK retail investors.
+At present, only EEA UCITS are recognised as "equivalent."